Whether on Earth Day or any other day of the year, it may be a relief to find out that drinking Kombucha is earth friendly.

-Here are 5 Ways in which Kombucha is Earth Friendly.
+As a bonus, if you are brewing Kombucha at home, here are 5 Ways in which Kombucha is Earth Friendly.

 1. Improve Your (Internal) Energy Efficiency

-What’s the easiest way to get more energy every day?
+Quick quiz: What’s the easiest way to get more energy every day?

 Answer: Improve inefficient digestion.

-Improved digestion makes it possible to have more energy to spend on the difficult tasks you face every day.
+Kombucha helps the engine run more smoothly.
+Improving your digestion makes it possible to have more energy to spend on the difficult tasks you face every day.

-2. Nature Heals Naturally
+2. Nature Controls Naturally

 3. Shift from Consumer Cycle